 Three years ago, however, when her husband passed away, Wendy’s finances took a turn.
 Without any inheritance or life insurance to rely on, she was left to survive on a single pension.

 Wendy did everything she could to stay afloat.
 She used up all their savings, gave up on all travel plans and often had to ask her children to help out.
 It was a very stressful time in her life.
 She was putting her debt obligations before her own quality of life.
 She thought this was the right thing to do.
-Eventually her kids encouraged their mother to speak to a not-for-profit credit counsellor.
+Eventually her kids encouraged their mother to get advice from a not-for-profit credit counselling organization.

 Meeting with a credit counsellor was a step in the right direction for Wendy.

 Because Wendy’s debts exceeded her means, the credit counsellor referred her to BDO.
-With the help of a Licensed Insolvency Trustee, Wendy could either pay back a portion of what she owes by applying for a consumer proposal, or file for bankruptcy and eliminate her unsecured debt.
+With the help of a Licensed Insolvency Trustee, Wendy could either pay back a portion of what she owes by applying for a consumer proposal, an alternative to bankruptcy in many cases, or file for bankruptcy and eliminate her unsecured debt.